Major: Acting (B.F.A.)

 Enter Mani Yangilmau.
 Whispered aside: “There is a misperception that theatre is easy.
 Theatre is work – it’s as professional and valid as other more typical careers.
 It’s a combination of research, hard work, collaboration and intelligence.”

-Now a senior in the Department of Theatre Arts, when Yangilmau auditioned for the program, she was immediately smitten with Towson University.
+Now an alumna of the Department of Theatre Arts, when Yangilmau auditioned for the program, she was immediately smitten with Towson University.
 “I was impressed with how professional the audition process was.
 They really emphasized personal ideas about theatre, not just acting.
 Towson seemed to be exactly the right place to foster her two greatest passions: social activism and theatre.